Log in

 Bursaries and discounts: New entrant bursary

 The College is a vibrant, academic community with a friendly atmosphere.
 It values cultural diversity and has a reputation for high academic standards and excellent pastoral care.
-This continues into the Sixth Form where students are supported to achieve outstanding academic results (88% A*–B in 2022), whilst developing each individual’s distinctive talents and skills.
+This continues into the Sixth Form where students are supported to achieve outstanding academic results (89% A*–B in 2025), while developing each individual’s distinctive talents and skills.
 This philosophy has been the basis for the College’s flagship St Dunstan’s Diploma programme – a flexible, innovative and exciting programme designed to inspire, challenge and assist all Sixth Formers achieve their unique ambitions and potential.

 Pupils have the opportunity to join a very broad range of co-curricular activities through its Forder Programme.
 It forms a central part of each school day with activities taking place during a dedicated timetabled period.
 This allows all pupils to immerse themselves in creative, active and service activities along with opportunities to develop leadership skills and a greater understanding of the wider world for the older year groups.